2014 United States House of Representatives elections in Michigan: District 10

 The 10th district is located an area of the Lower Peninsula of Michigan known as The Thumb.
-The incumbent is Republican Candice Miller, who has represented the district since 2003.
+The incumbent wasis Republican Candice Miller, who had represented the district since 2003.
 She was re-elected with 69% of the vote in 2012 and the district has a PVI of R+6.

-As of September 30, 2013, Miller had raised $395,759.26, and has $995,281.27 cash on-hand available for a presumed re-election bid.
+As of September 30, 2013, Miller had raised $395,759.26, and had $995,281.27 cash on-hand available for a presumed re-election bid.
 Miller declined an opportunity to run for the U.S. Senate seat being vacated by Carl Levin, declaring her intention to seek re-election instead.